TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-projects.md

 * **What** playbook to use?

-Okay, let’s just do that: Go to the **Resources -> Templates** view, click the **Add** button and choose **Add job template**.
+Okay, let’s just do that: To create a Job Template, go to the **Automation Execution -> Templates** view,click the **Create template** button and choose **Create job template**.

 !!! tip
-    Remember that you can often click on magnifying glasses to get an overview of options to pick to fill in fields.
+    Remember that you can often click on the question mark with a circle to get more details about the field.

 | Parameter             | Value                                            |
 | --------------------- | ------------------------------------------------ |